 Make homemade pasta

-Once you see how easy it is to make homemade pasta, you’ll wonder why you haven’t been doing it all along.
-To make proper linguine, you’ll need a pasta press, but that’s all the special equipment that’s necessary.
-Start with a cup of flour and two eggs, mix by hand, and in no time, you’ll see your own pasta start to take shape.
+Once you see how easy it is to make homemade pasta, you’ll wonder why you haven’t been doing it all along!
+To make proper linguine, you’ll need a pasta press.
+Start with a cup of flour and two eggs, hand mix, and in no time, you’ll see your own pasta taking shape.

 Let your hair down in Liguria

-To throw a truly authentic party, try giving it a Ligurian theme, named after the region from which linguine hails.
-Known for its seaside villas and colorful rows of maritime houses, you can decorate your own house to match.
-Include some local drinks like vermentino or sciacchetrà —and of course some heaping portions of linguine — and you and your guests can jetset to Genoa for a lot cheaper.
+To throw a truly authentic party, try giving it a Ligurian theme, named after the region that gave the world linguine.
+Include some local drinks like vermentino or sciacchetrà — and of course some heaping portions of linguine — and you and your guests can jetset to Genoa without an airplane ticket!

 Why We Love National Linguine Day